dakujem/oliva-tree/README.md

 ```php
 $tree = new DataTree($data, new RecursiveTreeBuilder('parent', 'id'));
 ```
-> Note: if you have more than one root, the builder's behaviour is undefined.
+> Note: if you have more than one root, the builder's behaviour is undefined, the trees will overwrite one another.

 #### Path tree
 A data tree where the position of a node in a tree is represented by a position (hierarchy) string.
 This allows ordering of leafs.
 Each level is represented by 3 (in this case) characters of the string representing the position of the node in the current sub-tree.